 Future Trends in Laser Modulation Technology

 Laser modulation technology is rapidly evolving, with exciting developments on the horizon.
 We’re seeing groundbreaking advancements that promise to revolutionize various industries and applications.
+DPSS lasers, for instance, face challenges related to direct modulation and pulse quality, necessitating the use of external modulators to enhance stability and coherence.

 Advancements in Photonics